 Materials and Tools Required

-Everything went into gathering the stuff beforehand so we can actually enjoy the fun parts of building this wall.
+Everything went into gathering the stuff beforehand so we could enjoy the fun parts of building this wall.
 Here’s exactly what I used:

 Materials